UniversalDependencies/docs/treebanks/kpv_ikdp/index.md

 ## Description

 This treebank consists of dialectal transcriptions of spoken Komi-Zyrian.
-The currenet texts are short recorded segments from different areas where the Iźva dialect of Komi language is spoken.
+The current texts are short recorded segments from different areas where the Iźva dialect of Komi language is spoken.

-The materials have been collected within Iźva Komi Documentation Project, funded by Kone Foundation in 2014-2016, and archived in [The Language Archive](https://tla.mpi.nl/).
-The work with treebanks connects to follow-up project that focuses into Komi syntax, [IKDP-2](https://langdoc.github.io/IKDP-2/).
-The transcriptions have been done by native speakers, and the orthographic transcription system, although matching when applicable Komi orthography, is primarily phonemic.
-The data in this treebank represents only the northern Iźva dialect of Komi, but also materials from other dialects will be included.
-The `sent_id` values match with those in archived IKDP corpus, and `+` character is used to mark sentence id's that span across multiple annotations.
-All sentences included have been recorded after 2014 and represent contemporary spoken language.
+The materials have been collected within the Iźva Komi Documentation Project, funded by Kone Foundation in 2014-2016, and archived in [The Language Archive](https://archive.mpi.nl/islandora/object/lat%253A1839_00_0000_0000_0021_64F1_D).
+The transcriptions have been done by native speakers, and the orthographic transcription system, although matching the Komi orthography where applicable, is primarily phonemic.
+The data in this treebank represents only the northern Iźva dialect of Komi, but materials from other dialects will also be included in the future.
+The `sent_id` values match those in archived the IKDP corpus, and the `+` character is used to mark sentence IDs that span across multiple annotations.

+The corpus contains portions of recordings made between 1959 and 2016.
+The parts that have been published earlier by Erik Vászolyi in the Specimina Sibirica series are reproduced here with written permission.

+The IKDP corpus uses the treebank as one of its annotation schemes.
+During the end of 2018, the entire audio-visual language documentation corpus will be transferred from TLA into a new repository.
+In this process, the actual linking of the treebank to the multimedia files will be revisited and clear conventions for doing this will be developed and documented.
+This work will be completed by release 2.4.

 ## Acknowledgments

-Thanks for LATTICE-CNRS laboratory and Kone Foundation for supporting the work.
+The work was done as collaboration within the [Kone Foundation](https://koneensaatio.fi/)-funded research project [Language Documentation meets Language Technology: The Next Step in the Description of Komi](langdoc.github.io/IKDP-2) and the LAKME project funded by a grant from Paris Sciences et Lettres (IDEX PSL reference ANR-10-IDEX-0001-02).

+If you use this treebank in your work, please cite:

+- Partanen, Niko; Blokland, Rogier; Lim, KyungTae; Poibeau, Thierry and Rießler, Michael 2018: [First Komi-Zyrian Universal Dependencies Treebanks](http://universaldependencies.org/udw18/PDFs/28_Paper.pdf).
+Proceedings of the Second Workshop on Universal Dependencies (UDW 2018) (pp. 126-132).

-## References
+## Sources used

-Blokland, Rogier; Chuprov, Vassily; Fedina, Maria; Fedina, Marina; Dmitriy Levchenko; Niko Partanen and Rießler, Michael.
+- Blokland, Rogier; Chuprov, Vassily; Fedina, Maria; Fedina, Marina; Levchenko, Dmitriy; Partanen, Niko and Rießler, Michael.
 2016: Iźva Komi Documentation Project corpus.
 Funded by Kone Foundation.
 URL: https://hdl.handle.net/1839/00-0000-0000-001B-99BC-F@view

+- Vászolyi Erik 1999: *Syrjaenica: narratives, folklore and folk poetry from eight dialects of the Komi language.
+Vol. 1, Upper Izhma, Lower Ob, Kanin Peninsula, Upper Jusva, Middle Inva, Udora*.
+Savariae.

 # Statistics of UD Komi Zyrian IKDP